7 Career Fields Booming in Pennsylvania (and Nationwide)

 After you make the decision to invest in a graduate degree, you want to be sure to have a good understanding of what careers are seeing positive job growth — both nationally and in the area in which you're pursuing your degree.

-From education to health professions to business, the Team at Neumann University would like to highlight several career fields currently experiencing high growth rates.
+From education to health professions to business, the team at Neumann University has its eyes on several industries currently experiencing high growth rates.

 Map showing Neumann University proximity to DC New York City and Philadelphia